 As such, you’ll want to make sure that every family touchpoint leaves a positive impression.
 Some areas to consider:

-- Meetings: While planning services with a family, take the time to learn about who you are honoring.
-This way, you can personalize the memorial in a way that helps the family grieve.
+- The arrangement process: While planning services with a family, take the time to learn about who you are honoring.
+This way, you can personalize the memorial in a way that helps the family grieve in a meaningful way.

 - After care: Most importantly, be sure to reach out to family members after the service is completed.
 Consider writing handwritten thank you notes that offer condolences and provide contact information for grief resources.